-Coastal waters have many dangers, including shallows, submerged rocks, and other hazards.
+Coastal waters around Rhode Island have many dangers, including shallows, submerged rocks, and other hazards.
 During the summer especially, coastal waters can become congested with inexperienced and distracted boaters.
 The more boats on the water, the higher the risk of accidents, and the greater the risk of injury.

 Federal law requires that all accidents must have an accompanying report filed with state or federal authorities.
 Accidents requiring the operator (or owner, if operator is unavailable) to file a report are:

 - Boating injury requiring medical attention (beyond first aid).